-Development of Artificial Intelligence has been going on for many years, it made on certain predefined systems or paths that the machine or AI follows to provide logical solutions.
+The development of Artificial Intelligence has been going on for many years, it is made on certain predefined systems or paths that the machine or AI follows to provide logical solutions.
 There are certain challenges where the end goal in a path or series of logical steps is predetermined and the reverse step is required to build reverse or backtracking the logical steps to determine a solution in mind.
 It aims to find the steps through which the given solution was achieved.

 This is where backward chaining shines which works similar to its counterpart, Forward Chaining but with a change that it starts from the endpoint to find logical solutions.
 It’s used in almost every field where AI has made inroads and is a series of processes of inferring unknown results from known conclusions.

 As discussed, backward Chaining starts with certain conclusions or Goals and then works backward to understand the steps taken to achieve those goals and whether we can logically find out any inference or logical steps to find out other solutions.